PeterLesiak/forge-3d/README.md

 // Mesh is a collection of Geometry & Material (already defined by Cube class helper) const cube = new MeshBuilder.Cube(scene);

-// onTick is an observer run every frame (deltaTime - time between last frame in seconds) scene.onTick(deltaTime => {
+// onTick is notified every frame (deltaTime: time between last frame in seconds) scene.onTick(deltaTime => {
     // Rotation is set in Euler Angles and internally stored as Quaternion cube.rotate(0.1 * deltaTime, 0.2 * deltaTime, 0.3 * deltaTime);